 Review Star provides feature-rich, online submission forms for conferences, film festivals, award nominations, and more.
 Our cloud-based form builder gets you up and running quickly with a form that matches your workflow perfectly.
 Capture as much or as little information as you need.
 Public submissions are web-based, and your users don’t need to create an account or log in to submit.

 A detailed submissions process is outlined on this page.
-Then check out our Knowledge Base to learn more about using Review Star.
+Then check out our documentation to learn more about using Review Star.
 If you have questions or encounter any uncertainty along the way, we are always happy to help.
 Simply reach out to us to request a demo, or get started right away and try it free.

 1. Create Your Submissions Form

 When you first log in to Review Star, you will be brought to the dashboard page.
 From here you will see a blue “Add Form” button that will take you to our intuitive form builder.
 Simply give your form a name to create a default form.
 Additional forms can be created with the “Add Form” button on the Forms page.

 Take a look at the questions on the form by clicking on the form title, then navigate to the “Form Fields” tab.
 If the default fields are sufficient, you’re ready to go!
 Simply return to the “Settings” tab and enable the form using the button near the bottom of the page.
 The “View Form” button allows you to review the form as your users will see it.